 You are allowed to bring an attorney with you, and it is a very, very good idea to do that.
 Even if you did not have an attorney help you prepare and file your asylum application, you can have an attorney prepare you for and attend the interview with you.
 An attorney who knows the asylum laws and how the asylum office works can be a tremendous ally for you during the process.
 An experienced asylum immigration attorney can review your I-589 Asylum Application and help you identify and gather additional evidence to help your case.
 An experienced asylum immigration attorney can prepare you for the types of questions the asylum officer will ask and how to answer them.
 An experienced asylum immigration attorney can make sure your rights are protected and the asylum officer treats you with respect and follows the law.

 An experienced asylum immigration attorney can help you to focus your testimony and your case on the facts and elements that are essential to winning your asylum case.
 An experienced asylum immigration attorney will be able to make arguments to the asylum officer for why you qualify for asylum and address any issues with your testimony or evidence that could lead to the asylum officer not approving your case.
 An experienced asylum immigration attorney is a powerful weapon and a valuable safety blanket to help every asylum seeker navigate the stressful and difficult asylum application process.

-If you are thinking about applying for asylum or have already applied for asylum and want an experienced asylum immigration attorney to review your case and help you make it stronger, or you have received an appointment notice to appear at the new Tampa asylum office, call the experienced immigration attorneys at Shorstein, Lasnetski and Gihon today.
+If you are thinking about applying for asylum or have already applied for asylum and want an experienced asylum immigration attorney to review your case and help you make it stronger, or you have received an appointment notice to appear at the new Tampa asylum office, call the experienced immigration attorneys at Lasnetski Gihon Law today.